eliezerpujols/design-cases/_posts/2018-05-01-design-cases--case-01.md

 case_image: /assets/img/cases_photos/pexels-photo-220147.jpeg
 case_problem: >-
   Most people tend to be very forgetful about their apartment keys and other personal items.
-They really spend a lot of time trying to find those things.
+They spend much time trying to find them.
 case_solution: >-
-  A platform that allows people to find lost personal items, their pets, and other stuff in a simple way.
+  A platform that allows people to find lost personal items, their pets, and other stuff easily.
 ---